-Summarised local health needs and service issues
+Local health needs and service issues

-- Individual needs are often not matched with the appropriate intensity of treatment.
-Sometimes this is due to available services in the region being at full capacity and onward referral being made to alternate services who are not at full capacity. - Limited availability of withdrawal management often impacts an individual's ability to access residential rehabilitation support given that adequate detoxification is often a pre-requisite to enter residential treatment. - High demand and limited alcohol and other drugs service options in the northern Gold Coast Primary Health Network region. - Variability in formal education, practical experience, and resources in relation to alcohol and other drugs limits capacity of General Practitioners to identify alcohol and other drugs issues and have conversations with patients related to alcohol and other drugs use. - Evolving service system results in General Practitioners being unclear about available services and the pathways to access these services.
-There is a need for timely and accurate information to support General Practitioners to connect people to suitable alcohol and other drugs services. - Inefficient transitions between services, particularly from inpatient services to community-based services, can lead people to disengaging from treatment. - Older population with problematic drinking are less likely to seek treatment and often have multiple additional health issues that require monitoring.
-There is limitation in availability of suitable service options specifically designed to support this cohort. - People with alcohol and other drugs use issues commonly have significant limitations in their financial resources.
-They often would benefit from psychological and/or psychiatric treatment however limitation in bulk-billing options, including lengthy wait times, for these services mean that these clients do not receive the treatment they require. - Barriers exists to accessing residential rehabilitation due to upfront financial costs, childcare responsibilities, and funds to cover housing costs while in rehabilitation.

-- The Gold Coast Primary Health Network region has limited-service offerings in the community for people with co-occurring mental health and alcohol and other drugs issues. - Alcohol and other drugs services report challenges in recruiting workers that identify as Aboriginal and Torres Strait Islander.
-This can impact on services' capacity to deliver culturally responsive care. - Some services report that Aboriginal and Torres Strait Islander clients leave alcohol and other drugs programs early due to concerns regarding cultural appropriateness. - Community members and service providers perceive that frequent changes made to the local service system results in providers and people in the community being unclear about available services and the pathways to access these services.
-There is a need for timely and accurate information and easily identifiable access points for individuals seeking care, so there is a clear understanding on service options and which services suitably match their needs. - It can be difficult for service providers to know what capacity services have, particularly for withdrawal and rehabilitation bed availability, which can delay access for clients while capacity is confirmed. - An inconsistent approach to assessment (e.g., various tools) leads to inconsistent assigned levels of care, resulting in discrepancies in the type of care provided across providers for similar clinical presentations.
+- Individual needs are often not matched with the appropriate intensity of treatment. - Flexible delivery of Alcohol and Other Drugs (AOD) services outside of usual business hours is a factor in successful completion of AODs treatment. - Limited availability of withdrawal management which impacts an individual's ability to access residential rehabilitation support. - High demand and limited alcohol and other drugs service options in the northern Gold Coast. - Variability in formal education, practical experience, and resources in relation to alcohol and other drugs limits capacity of General Practitioners (GPs) to identify alcohol and other drugs issues and have conversations with patients related to alcohol and other drugs use. - Evolving service system results in GPs and service providers being unclear about available services and the pathways to access services. - Inefficient transitions between services, particularly from inpatient services to community-based services. - Limited availability of suitable service options specifically designed to support older population. - Barriers exists to accessing residential rehabilitation due to upfront financial costs, childcare responsibilities, and funds to cover housing costs while in rehabilitation. - Alcohol and other drugs services report challenges in recruiting workers that identify as Aboriginal and Torres Strait Islander. - It can be difficult for service providers to know what capacity services have, particularly for withdrawal and rehabilitation bed availability. - An inconsistent approach to assessment (e.g., various tools) leads to inconsistent assigned levels of care, resulting in discrepancies in the type of care provided across providers for similar clinical presentations.